Starting the Upgrade

 Configuring Legacy URL Paths

 By default, Nexus Repository Manager 2 uses a different URL pattern to expose repositories and repository groups than Nexus Repository Manager 3.
 During upgrade from NXRM 2 to NXRM 3, a capability is added so that Nexus Repository Manager 3 automatically supports the old patterns and your automated tools and CI continue to work.
-This allows the example of to also be accessed using
+This allows the example of

 This example assumes your hostname (